 Okra with tomato sauce & couscous

 This wholesome meal contains okra, a vegetable with a subtle flavour.
-It is packed with vitamins, minerals and fibre, and enjoying it as part of a meal will increase your vegetable intake.
+It is a good source of folate, magnesium and fibre, and enjoying it as part of a meal will contribute to your 5-a-day.
 If you don’t like okra, you can substitute it with any vegetable of your choice.
-Couscous can provide some energy as it’s a starchy carbohydrate, and it contains some B vitamins, iron, calcium and folate.
-However, couscous does contain gluten, and is therefore not suitable for anyone with a gluten intolerance or coeliac disease.
-If you're gluten-free, try some healthy gluten-free alternatives.

 Try this okra with tomato sauce & couscous.